zbychl/meta-fpga-iot/README.md

-# Repository for Linux stuff in context of FPGA IOT
+# Repository for Linux stuff used mostly (but not only) for FPGA IoT uses cases

+## Supported boards
+* DE0 Nano SoC board: https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=167&No=941

 ## Directory structure